finos/open-source-readiness/docs/operations/project-access.md

 * Links to the security policies for each project or the service that hosts it
 * Benefits of access for the firm (how will it allow you to perform your job?)

+Depending upon the needs of you and your team, it may be possible to acquire a blanket exception (for instance, for all of GitHub or GitLab).
+Check with your IT and security teams to see whether this makes more sense than a continual series of one-off exception applications.

 ## Potential workarounds

 * Workarounds